Quantum Key Distribution with High Order Fibonacci-like Orbital Angular Momentum States: Quantum key distribution using OAM states encoded by third-order Fibonacci sequence

 \section{Quantum key distribution using OAM states encoded by third-order Fibonacci sequence}

 Recently, Simon et al. presented a high-capacity QKD scheme by randomly encoding the Fibonacci sequence onto entangled OAM states \cite{fibonacci}.
-Here by introducing the higher order Fibonacci recursion relation, we start with the third-order recursion relation as $F_n$ = $F_{n-1} + F_{n-2} + F_{n-3}$, here we assign the initial values as $F_1 = 1, F_2 = 2$ and $F_3 = 3$.
+Here by introducing the higher order Fibonacci recursion relation, we can improve the QKD protocol in security and capacity.
+We start with the third-order recursion relation: "$F_n$ = $F_{n-1} + F_{n-2} + F_{n-3}$".
+Here we assign the first three values of the sequence as $F_1 = 1, F_2 = 2$ and $F_3 = 3$.
 The optical vortices which have been employed for communication can be generated in several different ways: spiral phase plate can generate optical vortices with OAM equals to $l\hbar$; the transformation from Hermite-Gaussian (HG) mode to Laguerre-Gaussian (LG) mode can also be useful to generate the optical vortices we need.
 Diffractive optical elements can provide another way to generate the optical vortices, for example, by using inhomogeneous anisotropic media \cite{Papalo}.